WET BASEMENT AND CRAWL SPACE

 humidity under a house - even without standing water.
 The

 presence of capillary water is often indicated by a

-whitish residue, left on the ground surface of the crawl
+whitish residue, left on the exposed ground surface of the crawl

 spaces, resulting from evaporation of water containing

 minerals and salts.
-Lack of a moisture barrier, such as
+Lack of a vapor barrier, such as

 plastic sheet, will allow this capillary action and